Harshil-Kumar/StudyPedia_Complete/README.md

 # StudyPedia

-StudyPedia is an innovative educational web application that aims to enhance learning experiences.
-It provides simplified explanations of complex concepts, making them easily understandable for learners of all ages.
-The platform utilizes OpenAI's GPT-3.5 model and natural language processing techniques to generate concise and comprehensive responses.
+StudyPedia is an interactive learning platform that simplifies complex concepts for users.
+It provides explanations using natural language processing and generates user-friendly content with examples and emojis.
+Users can explore various subjects, find differences and connections, and access their search history, fostering effective learning in multiple languages.

 ## Features